r-lib/actions/examples/README.md

     `https://github.com/{user}/{repo}/settings/secrets`.

 3. At the **tokens** page:

     -   Click “New access token”.
     -   Provide a description for your benefit, so you will know which token this is, perhaps something like `actions-{repo}`.
     -   Click “Generate token”.
     -   Copy the token to your clipboard.

 4. On your repository’s **secrets** page:

     -   Click “Add a new secret”.
     -   In the “Name” field, type `NETLIFY_AUTH_TOKEN` (or the name of the secret that the action expects).
     -   In the “Value” field, paste the token from your clipboard.
     -   Click “Add Secret”.

 5. At this point (certainly at some point), you may wish to close your **tokens** page to remove the visibility of your token.

 The `NETLIFY_SITE_ID` is not quite as personal as the PAT and is visible from your Netlify profile.
-This is the value of the **API ID** variable that is listed on your site dashboard under Settings \> General \> Site details \> Site information.
+This is the value of the **API ID** variable that is listed on your site dashboard under Settings &gt; General &gt;
+Site details &gt; Site information.